List of South Atlantic League stadiums

 ShoreTown Ballpark was built in 2001 and is home to the Jersey Shore BlueClaws.

+World War Memorial Stadium was built in 1926 and was home to the Greensboro Hornets, Bats, and Grasshoppers.

-There are twelve stadiums in use by South Atlantic League baseball teams.
-The oldest stadium is McCormick Field (1924) in Asheville, North Carolina, home of the Asheville Tourists.
+There are twelve stadiums in use by South Atlantic League (SAL) baseball teams.
+The oldest stadium is HomeTrust Park (1924) in Asheville, North Carolina, home of the Asheville Tourists.
 The newest stadium is Fifth Third Park in Spartanburg, South Carolina, home of the Hub City Spartanburgers.
 One stadium was built in the 1920s, three in the 1990s, six in the 2000s, and one in each of the 2010s and 2020s.
 The highest seating capacity is 8,000 at ShoreTown Ballpark in Lakewood, New Jersey, where the Jersey Shore BlueClaws play.
-The lowest capacity is 4,000 at McCormick Field.
+The lowest capacity is 4,000 at HomeTrust Park.

+Since its founding in 1960, there have been over 50 stadiums located among over 40 municipalities used by the league, including the periods when it was known as the Western Carolina League (1960–1962) and Western Carolinas League (1963–1979).
+Of the stadiums with known opening dates, HomeTrust Park (then called Old McCormick Field) and Fifth Third Park are also the oldest and newest, respectively, among all SAL stadiums.
+The highest known seating capacity is 9,077 at Spirit Communications Park (since renamed Segra Park) in Columbia, South Carolina, home of the now-Carolina League's Columbia Fireflies.
+The stadium with the lowest known capacity was Walter Bickett Stadium in Monroe, North Carolina, home of the Monroe Indians and Monroe Pirates, which seated only 1,500.